What is a hybrid car & how does it work?

 What is range anxiety?

-Range anxiety refers to when an electric vehicle runs low on battery i.e. anxiety that the car won’t stay powered for the range needed.
+Range anxiety refers to the fear that an electric vehicle’s battery will run low before it reaches the destination or recharging point.
 It’s one of the reasons hybrids are a great gateway model for electric vehicles, as there are still traditional petrol engines to serve as backup.

-The term is still commonly used on the topic of EVs but that’s not to say it’s substantiated — most electric cars are more than able to withstand the demands of a regular household, and at a lower cost compared to traditional fuel.
+Despite the explosion of charging points around the UK, the term is still commonly used on the topic of EVs.
+However, most electric cars are more than able to withstand the demands of a regular household and at a lower cost compared with traditional fuel.

 Key components